-Are you doing research on how to set up a cremation plan for yourself?
+Are you researching how to set up a cremation plan for yourself?
 Or do you need help arranging a funeral or cremation service for a loved one who has passed?
+This funeral guide will answer some critical questions when making arrangements.
+We have included information on cremation costs in Albuquerque, state funeral laws, and other funeral and cremation considerations.

 What do you need to do first when a death occurs?